gleorepo/Cron91/README.md

 - [F91W Watch](https://amzn.to/3yCgZ22).
 This can be found from $10-$20.
 This link might not be the cheapest listing.
 - [28.5mm diameter, 1.5mm thick Watch Crystal](https://amzn.to/3JBo8WB).
 This link is to an 8-pack of these crystals.
 - [m1.4 or m1.7 self tapping screws](https://amzn.to/3mO5Mce).
 This link is for an assortment of screws.
+Machine screws will also work.
 - [GS Hypo Cement](https://amzn.to/3JBtjpH).
 This is optional but secures the crystal and waterproofs the watch a little more.
 - 20 mm watch strap of your choice.
 I like NATO style straps for the cron91.